Engineering Management

 • B.S. in engineering or a physical science

-• Undergraduate courses: Calculus Series (I, II, III), Differential Equations, Statistics, Physics or Chemistry, Engineering Economy
+• Undergraduate courses: Calculus Series (I, II, III), Differential Equations or Linear Algebra, Statistics, Physics or Chemistry, Engineering Economy

 • GPA: Regular status: 2.75 cumulative